peishanh/Bagel-Protocol/protein_production.md

 + P200 and medium tips
 + ice in ice bucket
 + pre-warmed "sous-vide" water bath (42 ˚C)
++ Bunsen burner
++ striker
 + agar plates (check that we have pre-made plates before starting the procedure.
 If there aren't any, ask Ryan, Morgan, or Katie.)

 ### Instructions

+1. First light Bunsen burner and be sure to work close to the flame to keep contaminants from falling into your samples
++ DO NOT LEAVE BURNER UNATTENDED!
+ALWAYS TURN IT OFF BEFORE LEAVING THE BENCH FOR ANY AMOUNT OF TIME!
++ Sterility is important for days 1 through 3.
+Always have a burner and do not exposed cultures to open air for extended periods.
 1. Dispense 1 µL aliquots of your mutant plasmid into the 15 mL round-bottom tubes
 2. Set round-bottom tubes on ice and incubate on ice for 5 minutes
 3. While the tubes are chilling, get "chemical competent BLR" cells from -80 C freezer and set on ice